IonutCiuta/applied-design-patterns/rules-pattern/README.md

 Total: 1307.0
 ```

-Notice that because you used the rule engine, you got a free skeleton suit for your socially distant Halloween party 😉💀
+Notice that because you used the rule mini-engine, you got a free skeleton suit for your socially distant Halloween party 😉💀

 "Ok, but isn't this more complicated?"
 You might ask.
 Well, not really.
 Here's why:
 * you can easily add new rules or remove old ones